Small group tour of Scotland

 What kind of temperatures can you expect in Scotland?

-June, July and August are normally the warmest months in Scotland, with average maximum temperatures ranging from approximately 15°C to 17°C.
+Moving into the warmer months of June, July, and August, Scotland experiences its peak temperatures, with average maximum temperatures ranging from approximately 15°C to 17°C.

-December, January and February are generally the coldest months in Scotland, with the average maximum temperature usually around 5°C.
+Finally, December through February marks the coldest period in Scotland, with average maximum temperatures usually resting at around 5°C.

 What is the journey on the Jacobite steam train like?